ShikOfTheRa/scarab-osd/DOCUMENTATION/ROADMAP.md

 ## Known issues: ##

-BUG!
+fix available - BUG!
 "Use MW" options not saving backup file (single entry key)....

-BUG!
+fix available - BUG!
 When set the "Time Zone Offset" to say 2.0 and then do a "WRITE" the value will change (display) to 0.2

-BUG!
+fix available - BUG!
 Compass OK, but home arrow is inconsistent in fixedwing mode

-BUG! compile errors for GPS in soem Arduino versions
+fix available - BUG! compile errors for GPS in soem Arduino versions

-BUG!
+fix available - BUG!
 PID menu options after row 5 are incorrect. e.g. level does not show level settings

+"fix available" means code in place but requires testing
 ---

 ## Enhancement requests for future releases: ##